 Did you use to do that, Former Bastard?

 Never.
-I’ve never lied on the phone ever.
-I told them from the beginning I refused to do so.
+I’ve never lied on the phone, ever.
+I told them from the beginning that I refused to do so.
 I’ve tried to be a good recruiter by understanding exactly what the jobs were about, sending CVs to clients and meeting sales target.
 But when they force you to make 30 cold calls per hour, you just become a machine – to be honest with you.
 A statistic machine.

 Why did you leave such a lovely job?